 - Ignoramuses — who simply ignore them.

-- Pompous asses — who demean, mock, or categorically dismiss them without watching the DVD or giving them a chance to explain that dopamine is doing their thinking for them.
+- Pompous asses — who demean, mock, or categorically dismiss them without watching the DVD.

 - Fools — who fool themselves by resorting to a handful of spurious arguments and strategies that Pauline turns into a list of “Games dopamine addicts play to avoid admitting they’re dopamine addicts.”